alamhanz/education_zone/README.md

 # Ruang Edukasi Indonesia
-It starts with New Zonasi Rule from Govt Indonesia that This project is running within May to Sept 2019.
+It starts with New Zonasi Rule from Govt Indonesia that This project is running within June to Nov 2019.

 Methodology :